 My first weekend in Marin County was memorable for many reasons.
-It began when my co-worker, Peter, unexpectedly arrived.
+It began when my co-worker, Peter, arrived unannounced.
 The year was 1981, my family was in Colorado and I was alone and on my own in Northern California.

 “Hop in the car and let’s take a ride,” Peter said.

 I had nothing to do and all day not to do it.
 “Sure.
 Where are we going?”

 “Have you been up to Mount Tam yet?”

 With an elevation of 2,600+ feet, Mount Tamalpais is the highest peak in the Marin Hills and is visible from San Francisco and the East Bay.

 Peter looked west at the mountaintop, “Grab a jacket, it is foggy up there.”

 “The wind will be blowing on top.
 It’s better to have a jacket and leave it in the car than to need a jacket and not have it.”